 – Crayola or Faber-Castell markers

-In the center of the paper, use a thick black marker to draw the pumpkin (or any other subject).
-Keep the design simple, big and free of small, sketchy details.
-The key to drawing like Britto is strong lines, so once you have your main shape, go over the lines with an extra tracing of the black marker.
+The key to drawing like Britto is strong lines so once you have your main shape, go over the lines with an extra tracing of the black marker.

 Use short lines to divide the shapes within the drawing into smaller shapes.
 Feel free to add your own flair.
-Add a grid to the background.
-Break up the grids with additional shapes or lines.

 Use the colored markers to color in shapes.
 Not all sections need a solid color.
 Some areas could be striped or filled with bubbles or hearts.
 You decide!

 Can you see how he combines colored lines over solid shapes?
+How he uses geometric shapes for emphasis?
+The thickness of the black lines he uses?

 Have fun with this coloring step!

-Britto Hearts (Handout, Post and Video)
+Britto Hearts (Drawing guide and video!)

 I’m saving this awesome looking lesson until the crazy week of halloween – this should keep the excited kiddos busy!
 Thanks:)